Lockyz-Dev/SD-Revived/README.md

 # SD-Revived
-SD Revived is a moderation bot.
+SD Revived is a moderation bot created by Lockyz Dev

+## Commands
+List Here